TrudAX/denistrunin-blog/src/draft/ax2012-howtosupport/index.md

-How to support your legacy Dynamics AX system(AX2012, AX2009, AX40)
+Optimizing Your Legacy Dynamics AX System(AX2012, AX2009, AX40)

-If you inherit or using a legacy Dynamics AX system and upgrade is not coming you probably need a find a way to maintain this system in efficient way.
-In this post I will try to provide a detailed step by step instruction how to do this.
-Most of the topics refer to my previous articles, this is just all-in-one guide.
+If you’re still running Dynamics AX 2012, AX 2009, or AX 4.0, maintaining efficiency is essential, especially if an upgrade isn’t planned.
+This post compiles proven methods and actionable steps to help you manage your system efficiently.

-## Perform technical audit
+## Perform a technical audit

-Technical audit consists of two main parts.
-First you ask your users their main pain points in a [certain format](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/PerformanceProblemsTemplate.xlsx) and try to resolve
+The technical audit process includes two primary steps.
+First, gather user feedback about their main pain points using a [structured format](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/Jobs/PerformanceProblemsTemplate.xlsx) and resolve the issues.

-Then there are Best practices how the system should be configured, you validate all this and make adjustments

-I wrote many articles about this, the mains are [Dynamics AX performance audit](https://denistrunin.com/performance-audit/) regarding what should be checked and how and  [How to manage a Dynamics AX performance optimization project](https://denistrunin.com/performance-projmanage/) how to organize this projects.
-The key factor - upper management should be involved, as you need to do changes, and for legacy systems someone should accept the risk of doing that.
+Next, validate the system’s configuration against best practices and make necessary adjustments.
+These steps are covered in more detail in my articles  [Dynamics AX performance audit](https://denistrunin.com/performance-audit/) regarding what should be checked and  [How to manage a Dynamics AX performance optimization project](https://denistrunin.com/performance-projmanage/) about how to organize this projects.

+It’s important to involve upper management, as changes in legacy systems often come with risks that need approval.

+The goal of the technical audit is to achieve a stable and well-configured system that meets best practice standards.
+This will provide users with a smoother experience and ensure the system operates within acceptable performance parameters.

 ![Perf results](PerfResults.png)

-As the end result you should have a properly functional system with some acceptable parameters for users that configures according to best practices.

 ## Perform periodic system monitoring

-After system enters a stable state it is quite important to perform a periodic system monitoring to quickly identify and fix potential problems.
-In Windows there are huge number of counters to monitor, but it is important that monitoring leads to some actions, rather than monitoring itself.
-Take for example most typical counter - CPU load.
-Monitoring just this counter doesn't leads to any action, for example you faced that during some period this counter is above 90%.
-There is no action to do, the only thing you can do is to do additional analysis by analyzing server workload during this time.
-In this part I try to describe what parameters can be monitored that can leads to some actions
+After stabilizing your system, it’s vital to conduct regular monitoring to catch and resolve issues early.
+Windows provides numerous counters for monitoring, but it’s crucial to focus on actionable insights rather than simply tracking metrics.

+For example, simply tracking CPU load isn't enough - seeing 90% CPU usage doesn't tell you what to do next.
+In this section, I’ll outline key parameters that not only indicate system health but also guide corrective actions.

 ### Database size monitoring

-One way to perform a database size monitoring to [copy](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#database-size) the size of TOP20 tables to Excel and then use VLOOKUP function to compare monthly grow.
+To monitor database size effectively, [export the top 20 tables by size](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX Technical Audit.md#database-size) into Excel and use VLOOKUP to track monthly changes.

-In Excel it looks like this
+In Excel it looks like this:

 ![DB size](DBSizeCompare.png)

-**Grow** column show the difference for the current table between the current and previous month size.
-It quicky shows anomalies like situations where someone enabled a log and forget to disable it.
-You will see the table changes it's position in the TOP with a unusual grow.
+The “Growth” column in Excel sheet will highlight any anomalies.
+This makes it easy to spot cases like unintended "log" activations, where a table may grow unusually and climb in the rankings.

 ### Long queries and parameters sniffing monitoring

-This monitoring allows detects critical performance problem before users reports them.
-Parameters sniffing visually can be illustrated by this picture where operation that usually takes 1-2 seconds starts to execute minutes due to wrong plan SQL plan selection.
-This often slow down users.
+This type of monitoring helps identify critical performance issues before users report them.
+Parameters sniffing visually can be illustrated by this picture where operations that typically take 1-2 seconds to execute suddenly take minutes due to a poorly chosen SQL execution plan.

 ![Parameters Sniffing](ParametersSniffing.png)

-Technically monitoring consists of the following components:
+The monitoring process involves:

 - SQL Agent job that runs every hour and detects new TOP SQL queries
 - Provides an alert when detects a new query in TOP3 statements